samchristywork/terminal-calendar/README.md

 keep the color coding in my editor.
 To use it, move it to `~/.vim/syntax/` or `~/.config/nvim/syntax/` if you have `neovim` instead.

+## Backlog

+Press 'b' to edit the backlog.
+This is for data that does not have a date associated with it.
+Data in the backlog will not be counted in the green/yellow/red/blue counters in the top right of the screen.
+If there is data in the backlog it will show up in magenta at the top of the screen.

 ## Status Line

 The status line provides messages to the user, which range from confirmations